albar965/littlenavmap-manual/src/en/WEATHER.rst

 **Weather can be taken from the following sources:**

 -  FSX or P3D if connected.
 This also applies to network setups.
 -  X-Plane 11 and 12 real time weather from weather files.
-Share files and directories across computers and adjust loading path in ``Options`` on page :ref:`cache` for remote setups.
+You have to share files and directories across computers and adjust loading path in ``Options`` on page :ref:`cache` for remote setups.
 -  `NOAA <https://www.weather.gov>`__ online weather service
 -  `VATSIM <https://www.vatsim.net>`__ network online weather service
 -  `IVAO <https://www.ivao.aero>`__ network online weather service